A 103-year-old World War II veteran finally gets his combat medals, 75 years later

 (CNN)A 103-year-old World War II veteran is finally being honored for his time in the military -- 75 years later.

-Peter Fantasia, of Somerville, Massachusetts, received eight medals including the Bronze Star, Good Conduct Medal, and American Defense Service Medal.
-US Representative Seth Moulton presented him with the medals at a special ceremony on Monday.
+Peter Fantasia, of Somerville, Massachusetts, received eight medals including the Bronze Star, Good Conduct Medal and American Defense Service Medal.
+US Rep. Seth Moulton presented him with the medals at a special ceremony Monday.

-Frantasia had previously received his Silver Star, the nation's third-highest award for valor in combat, Tim Biba from Moulton's office told CNN.
+Fantasia previously received his Silver Star, the nation's third-highest award for valor in combat, Tim Biba from Moulton's office told CNN.

-Fantasia served with the Lima Company, of the 3rd Battallion, of the 104th Regiment of the 26th Infantry Division as a U.S. Army medic, according to CNN affiliate WHDH.
+Fantasia served with the Lima Company, of the 3rd Battallion, of the 104th Regiment of the 26th Infantry Division as a US Army medic, according to CNN affiliate WHDH.

 Fantasia was captured in Rodalbe, France, in 1944 while tending to a wounded sergeant and lieutenant in a foxhole and was held as a prisoner of war until he was liberated by Russian forces on April 28, 1945.